-Required Materials: Full-length lab coat
+Required Materials:Full-length lab coat

 Safety goggles (will be provided during the first day of class)

+Appropriate clothing and footwear (more information below)

 Bound composition book

+Non-erasable, waterproof pen

+Access to Sakai

 This course utilizes materials that require a device with high-speed internet access.
 Wired (ethernet cable) internet is preferred, but WI-FI is acceptable if the connection is reliable.
-Students are responsible for having a suitable device and the internet access necessary for accessing course materials and submitting all online assignments by the posted due dates.
-If you do not have a desktop/laptop computer or Internet service, you will need to go to the Information Commons on campus or contact ITS for information on their extended loan equipment program within the first few days of the start of the course and arrange for them.
+Students are responsible for having access to a suitable device and the internet access necessary for submitting all online assignments by the posted due dates.
+If you do not have a desktop/laptop computer or Internet service, go to Cudahy Library (the Information Commons is closed for summer refurbishments) or contact ITS for information on their loan equipment program within the first few days of the start of the course and arrange for them.

 Course Homepage: All course materials are posted on Sakai.luc.edu.
 Students should check the Sakai site for this course frequently as it is central to how the lab operates.
-Please note that all course materials should be accessed under the Lessons tab, where details are broken down by topic/experiment.
+Please note that all course materials should be accessed under the Lessons tab where details are broken down by topic/experiment.
 Certain assignments may not open properly if attempts are made to access them through other tabs.